steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             Can authorization policies be used to provide access to sample models for all users?
                 This would remove the need to seed the database with the test models <for each user>.

-            How can custom claims be added?
-                Company
-                Phone Number

     IDaaS Benefits
         Overall security is vastly improved.